 But graduates of dental school often lead long and fulfilling careers.
-The U.S. Bureau for Labor Statistics expects the field of dentistry to grow by over 7% between 2018 and 2028 (faster than most) and many dentists report having a better work-life balance than other health professions.
+The U.S. Bureau for Labor Statistics expects the field of dentistry to grow by over 4% from 2024 2034 and many dentists report having a better work-life balance than other health professions.

 Going to dental school can be a great choice, especially if you enjoy helping people take care of their smiles.
 You just have to figure out how to pay for your education, so let’s take a look at all of the ways available to you to help pay for dental school.